mcbobby69/EAC-Emulator/README.md

 # EAC-Emulator
-# The Source for sale removed files due to security
+# The Source is now for sale, removed files due to security

 Vouches + POC can be shown